DirectEmployers/UI-Framework/README.rst

 /css
 ----
-The css files need to make the foundation work.
-This includes the base bootstrap files (which are included instead of hotlinked in order to control unintended effects due to changes in the bootstrap project).
+The CSS files needed to make the framework function.
+This includes the base Bootstrap files (which are included instead of linked in order to control unintended effects due to changes in the Bootstrap project).

 /js
 ---
-The base javascript files.
-This is 95% jQuery right now, with a few custom functions. jQuery is included instead of hot linked for the same reason as Bootstrap.
+The base JavaScript files.
+This is 95% jQuery right now, with a few custom functions. jQuery is included instead of linked for the same reason as Bootstrap.

 /images
 -------
-Any images required by the css and javascript to style elements.
+Any images required by the css and JavaScript to style elements.

 /django
 -------
-Template and settings helpful to using the framework in a django project.
+Template and settings helpful to using the framework in a Django project.

 /documentation
 --------------
-Contains all documentation and examples
+Contains all documentation and examplesi.

 Copyright and License
 ---------------------